 - Bake in the preheated oven for 15 minutes, or until internal temperature reaches 165 degrees.

 - While the meatballs are baking, add all ingredients for the Creamy Lemon Herb Sauce to a small bowl.
-If you want a thicker sauce, only add 1 tbsp. of water, for a thinner sauce, add 2 - 3 tbsp.
-If you aren't sure, start with the smaller amount of water.
+If you want a thicker sauce, only add 1 tablespoon of water, for a thinner sauce, add 2 - 3 tablespoon If you aren't sure, start with the smaller amount of water.
 Whisk with a fork until smooth.
 If needed, add more water and whisk again until desired consistency is reached.

 - I used half dill and half parsley.
 Chives, basil, thyme, and even cilantro would be delicious.
 The recipe calls for a lot of herbs, so if you want to use a stronger flavored woody herb (like oregano or rosemary, for example), I would definitely use only about ¼ of that herb and mix it with ¾ of another, more delicate type such as parsley or chives.